MOHAMEDAHSAN/Warehouse-Opt/README.md

 - **Product-Location Map:** A digital record of exactly where each SKU is stored.
 - **Allocation Suggestions:** Al-generated recommendations for where new stock should be placed for maximum efficiency.
 - **Movement History:** A comprehensive log showing the "trail" of stock movement.
-- **Fulfillment Paths:** Logic-driven locations for where to pick items from to fulfill a specific order.
 - **Inventory Health Indicators:** Summaries of stock levels and storage status.

 ---